NothingRealm/blue_green_release/README.md

 And all his life was his trees.

 # blue_green_release
+- [x] Dockerize
+- [x] Setup the vms
+- [x] Build Docker Images with proper tags
+- [x] Perform blue-green deployment
+- [x] Perform rollback
+- [ ] Send mail when a fail happens
+- [ ] CI for playbook

 # Overview
-I broke the task to three role for seperation of concepts:
+I broke the task to three roles for seperation of concepts:
 - blue-green
 - setup
 - docker_build